HorizenOfficial/eon/doc/nativesc/contracts/McAddrOwnership.md

           function sendKeysOwnership(bytes3 mcAddrBytes1, bytes32 mcAddrBytes2, bytes24 signature1, bytes32 signature2, bytes32 signature3) external returns (bytes32);

     Associate a mainchain address to the EON address that invoked the method.
-    Mainchain address is split in 2 parameters, being long more than 32bytes.
+    Mainchain address is split in 2 parameters, being longer than 32 bytes.
     Signature is split in 3 parameters for the same reason.
 The message to sign is the string representation of the EON address (format EIP-55: Mixed-case checksum address encoding).
     In case of success, the returned value is the id of the new ownership record created.